 In the knowledge economy, “teams” are the principle means by which work gets done and organizational value is created.

-Since work-from-home and hybrid work began in March 2020, individuals became more productive, but the outputs of a team -- creative ideas, integrated views, rigorous problem solving -- are waning due to the absence of connection and reduced exposure to new ideas.
+With the shift to remote and hybrid work, individuals became more productive, but the outputs of a team -- creative ideas, integrated views, rigorous problem solving -- are waning due to the absence of connection and reduced exposure to new ideas.

 We recruited a set of acclaimed professionals (authors, poets, doctors, artisans, athletes, improv comedians) who lead live, interactive 45-minute Experiences with teams.
 Your team participates actively and engages authentically with each other.